rlugojr/phosphor-disposable/README.md

 > disposable = require('phosphor-disposable');
 ```

-To convert a function into a disposable delegate is straightforward, once the
+Converting a function into a disposable object is straightforward using the
-delegate is created `dispose()` disposes of the delegate and invokes its
+provided `DisposableDelegate` class.
+Once the delegate is created, `dispose()`
-callback.
-The `dispose()` method only works the first time, subsequent calls
+disposes of the delegate and invokes the callback.
+The `dispose()` method will
-will do nothing.
+only execute the function the first time, subsequent calls will do nothing.

 ```node
 > let delegate = new disposable.DisposableDelegate(() => {